Soforce/vlocity-ex-samples/README.md

-# vlocity Extension Package Tutorials
+# Vlocity Extension Package Tutorials
 Tutorials for the use of Vlocity Extension package.

 ## [tutorial-init](tutorial-init)